-I might have been stunned by the ball but what my coach said didn’t phase me.
+I might have been stunned by the ball but not by what my coach said.
 Growing up in the 1950’s was like that.
 Every adult I knew had a warped sense of what was good.

 My dad was the worst.
 He was a plumber with eleven kids who thought a house with one bathroom was a good thing.

 “It’ll teach ’em patience,” he told my mother.

 The trouble was, we had too many girls for patience.
 I don’t know what it is about girls and bathrooms but I learned from an early age, a bathroom always has a sister in it.

 Even when I bought my first house, the law held true.
 It had two bathrooms.
 One for me and one for my wife.
 Sure enough, the first time I went to use my bathroom, one of my sisters was in it.

 Finally, after years of suffering in silence, my brothers and I approached the old man.
 “Could you please build a bathroom in the basement?” we pleaded.

 My dad grunted and took his sweet time thinking about it before telling us, “Boys, you gotta solve your own problems.”